Our Blueprint for Sustainability

 As a major multinational enterprise, our activities have far-reaching environmental, social and economic impacts.
-The graphic below illustrates the major stages of our value chain and identifies key impacts, stakeholders, and examples of value we create at each stage.
+The graphic above illustrates the major stages of our value chain and identifies key impacts, stakeholders, and examples of value we create at each stage.

 We recognize that the issues and impacts are interconnected and that positive and negative effects in one part of the chain can reverberate in the other parts.
 The value chain assessment was revised and updated for this report as part of the “materiality analysis” which prioritizes the most significant issues in our value chain.

 This stage has far-reaching impacts throughout our value chain, as it includes all major decisions about which products we will make, what technologies we will develop and implement, and how and where our products will be made.